Awelson/Blog2/docs/Lists/JLLR/Immersion.md

 /// html | div[style='clear: both;']
 ///

 > VTuber clip channels are also a good source, just search up : `[Name of VTUBER] + 切り抜き / 文字起こし / 手書き` and you should be able to find some good stuff.
+Some good examples are [nemu-nemu-nyanko](https://www.youtube.com/@sleepysleepynya) and [NijisanjiENClip_and_Translation](https://www.youtube.com/@2434ENhonyaku).

 ### Misc